uber/cadence/docs/06_javaclient/05_activity_interface.md

 [DataConverter](https://static.javadoc.io/com.uber.cadence/cadence-client/2.4.1/index.html?com/uber/cadence/converter/DataConverter.html)
 interface.
 The default implementation uses a JSON serializer, but an alternative implementation can be easily configured.

-Followingn is an example of an interface that defines four activities:
+Following is an example of an interface that defines four activities:

 ```java
 public interface FileProcessingActivities {